-Here’s everything you need to know about our Lifestyle Select Options – key features, how it works, helpful links, guides and brochures.
+Here’s everything you need to know about our Lifestyle Select Options – key features, how they work, helpful links, guides and brochures.

 Lifestyle Select Options product range

 Our Lifestyle Select Options let you unlock a one-off, tax-free payment from your home with the flexibility to repay up to 10% of the initial loan each year, without any early repayment charges.
 You can spend the money however you like - whether it’s improving your home or simply enjoying your retirement.

 - Lifestyle Select Lite

 Each of our Lifestyle Select Options offers different amounts you can borrow with different interest rates.

 View our rates.

 Our Lifestyle Select Options allow you to make voluntary payments of up to 10% of the initial loan amount each year, without early repayment charges.